 As I sat there on the porch, I continued thinking about Cindy’s question.
-In one of our Primary lessons we learned that the Holy Ghost is the Spirit of Truth.
-Our teacher said that He would help us to not lie.
+In one of our Primary lessons we learned that the Holy Ghost is the Spirit of truth.
+Our teacher said that He would help us not to lie.
 I guessed I needed help with that too.
 I remembered the day Mom had come into the kitchen right after I had accidentally knocked the sugar bowl to the floor.
 Before she could even speak, I said, “Shauna made me do it.”

 “Janna, look out the window,” she told me.
 “What do you see?”

-I saw Shauna swinging on a rope hanging from the pecan tree.
+I saw Shauna swinging on a rope hanging from the tree.
 I said, “That’s how she made me do it.
 I was thinking about hurrying out to swing with her, and it made me bump into the table.”

 “Janna.”
 Mom tilted my face toward hers.
 “None of us breaks dishes on purpose.
 We all have accidents.
 It isn’t the sugar bowl that counts.
 It’s you.
 More important to me than all the dishes in the cupboard—even the crystal glasses—is a little girl who tells the truth.”

 I looked down at the floor.
 I knew I should’ve said I was sorry, but I didn’t.
 Instead, I asked, “Don’t dishes sometimes get too close to the edge and fall off by themselves?”

 “Oh, Janna Lynn,” Mom said, and I wished she’d spanked me instead of looking at me the way she did.
 It would have made me feel a lot better.

 I was still sitting on the porch thinking when Katie and Shauna came running around the house.
 “Come and play catch with us,” they called.